 Robin.
+(Big cross to DS C and addresses audience over the footlights).
 Poor child!
-I sometimes think that if she wasn't quite so particular I might venture

-- but no, no - even then I should be unworthy of her!
+I sometimes think that if she wasn't quite so particular I might venture - but no, no - even then I should be unworthy of her!

-Sits despondently.
-Enter OLD ADAM.
+He walks back to bench and sits despondently.
+Enter OLD ADAM from corner 4 on the flat.

-Adam.
+- Adam.
 My kind master is sad!
-Dear Sir Ruthven Murgatroyd -
+(He addresses him over the bench) Dear Sir Ruthven Murgatroyd - - Robin.

-Robin.
 Hush!
-As you love me breathe not that hated name.
-Twenty years ago, in horror at the prospect of inheriting that hideous title and, with it, the ban that compels all who succeed to the baronetcy to commit at least one deadly crime per day, for life, I fled my home and concealed myself in this innocent village under the name of Robin Oakapple.
+(Jumps up and rushes behind bench to silence OA) As you love me breathe not that hated name.
+Twenty years ago, (They walk slowly forward.
+Rb in stage whisper) in horror at the prospect of inheriting that hideous title and, with it, the ban that compels all who succeed to the baronetcy to commit at least one deadly crime per day, for life, I fled my home and concealed myself in this innocent village under the name of Robin Oakapple.
 My younger brother, Despard, believing me to be dead, succeeded to the title and its attendant curse.
 For twenty years I've been dead and buried.
-Don't dig me up now.

-Adam.
-Dear master, it shall be as you wish, for have I not sworn to obey you for ever in all things?
+(Exasperated) Don't dig me up now.
+(Shrugs and crosses back to 8). - Adam.
+Dear master, (Approaches him in corner 8) it shall be as you wish, for have I not sworn to obey you for ever in all things?
 Yet, as we are here alone, and as I belong to that particular description of good old man to whom the truth is a refreshing novelty, let me call you by your own right title once more!
-(ROBIN assents) Sir Ruthven Murgatroyd!
+(ROBIN assents.
+OA crosses back to Centre) Sir Ruthven Murgatroyd!
 Baronet!
 Of Ruddygore!
 Whew!
-It's like eight hours at the seaside!
+It's like eight hours at the seaside! - Robin.

-Robin.
 My poor old friend!
-Would there were more like you!
+(Rb crosses back to him with hand on shoulder) Would there were more like you! - Adam.

-Adam.
 Would there were indeed!
 But I bring you good tidings!
-Your foster-brother, Richard, has returned from sea - his ship the TOM-TIT rides yonder at anchor, and he himself is even now in this very village!

-Robin.
-My beloved foster-brother?
-No, no - it cannot be!

-Adam.
-It is even so - and see, he comes this way!
+Your foster-brother, Richard, has returned from sea his ship the TOM-TIT rides yonder (points US OP) at anchor, and he himself is even now in this very village! - Robin. (great excitement) My beloved foster-brother?
+No, no it cannot be!
+(Heads off towards 3) - Adam.
+It is even so and see, he comes this way!
+(Follows him).

 Exeunt together.
-Enter chorus of bridesmaids.
+The bridesmaids almost knock them down on their entrance.
+They look upstage, and then assemble downstage to inform the audience.

-No.5. - CHORUS OF BRIDESMAIDS
+No.5 CHORUS OF BRIDESMAIDS

 From the briny sea

 Comes young Richard, all victorious!
+(They jump about with enthusiasm)

-Valorous is he His achievements all are glorious!
+Valorous is he -

+His achievements all are glorious!
+(Repeat)

 Let the welkin ring

 With the news we bring

-Sing it - shout it Tell about it Safe and sound returneth he,
+Sing it - shout it -(Jumping variously)

+Tell about it -

+Safe and sound returneth he,

 All victorious from the sea!
+(All wave their arms victoriously.
+They scream and produce white handkerchiefs, and rush US to welcome DD)

 Enter RICHARD.
-The girls welcome him as he greets old acquaintances.
+He runs along rostrum and finishes at the end of the pier.
+Throws his knap sack to one of the Bridesmaids who catches in and puts in the wings.
+The B's gather around the bottom step with backs to the audience.

-No.6. - SONG - (Richard with chorus of Bridesmaids)
+No.6 SONG (Richard with chorus of Bridesmaids)